 \section{The \texorpdfstring{$\alpha$}{alpha}-Starobinsky model}

-The Starobinsky model \cite{1980PhLB...91...99S} stands as an original scheme in inflationary cosmology, predating the formalization of the cosmic inflation paradigm.
+The Starobinsky model \cite{1980PhLB...91...99S} represents one of the earliest successful formulations of an inflationary phase.
 Its unique feature is the modification of the Einstein-Hilbert action through the addition of a quadratic scalar curvature term, expressed as

 where $R$ denotes the Ricci scalar, $g$ is the determinant of the metric tensor $g_{\mu\nu}$, $M$ represents a characteristic mass scale, and $M_{\rm Pl} \simeq 2.44 \times 10^{18} \, \mathrm{GeV}$ is the reduced Planck mass.
 Although formulated in terms of higher-order gravity, the action can be recast into a more intuitive scalar-field representation via a conformal transformation of the metric.
 This procedure maps the theory into the Einstein frame, yielding the action